DESI 2024 V: Full-Shape Galaxy Clustering from Galaxies and Quasars: Systematic error budget

 Eventually, to the galaxy power spectrum covariance, we add the systematic covariance matrices, namely: \begin{itemize} \item the marginalisation of the window matrix rotation parameter $\vec{s}$, as detailed in~\cite{DESI2024.II.KP3, KP3s5-Pinon} \item the HOD+PWE systematic covariance matrix, as explained in \cref{subsec:sys-hod} and detailed in~\cite{KP5s7-Findlay} \item the imaging systematic covariance matrix, as explained in \cref{subsec:sys-imaging} and detailed in~\cite{KP5s6-Zhao} \end{itemize}

 The total systematic error budget at the parameter level is summarised in \cref{tab:systematicbudget} for both Full Modelling and ShapeFit.
 Systematic contributions at the level or above 0.2$\sigma$ of DR1 error are added in quadrature to obtain the total systematic error contribution at the parameter level.
 This includes the effect due to imaging systematics, fibre-assignment, and HOD+PWE, and it results in a total systematic error budget of 0.46$\sigma$ of DR1 error.
-In \cref{app:invcov}, we present details on how the systematic and statistic contributions of the covariance have been added.

 \cref{fig:pk_cov_vs_Omega_cov} shows the comparison between including the systematic contributions at the parameter and data vector levels for the joint fit of the six \desidrone\ galaxy redshift bins.
 We remind that the systematic contributions at the parameter level directly include the effect of fibre-assignment while at the data vector level, we only include the marginalisation of the window matrix rotation.
 Despite those different treatments, as one can see in \cref{fig:pk_cov_vs_Omega_cov}, both approaches yield very similar results, which justifies our decision to include systematic errors at the data-vector level.